Diplomatic Security Service: Protection mission

-The DSS is best identified with its protection assignments around the globe.
-The largest permanent dignitary protection detail carried out by DSS agents is on the United States Secretary of State.
-The Ambassador to the United Nations also has an ongoing protection detail.
+DSS is best identified with its protection assignments around the globe.
+The largest permanent dignitary protection detail carried out by DSS agents is for the United States secretary of state.
+The ambassador to the United Nations also has a protection detail.

 Some U.S. ambassadors receive protection from DSS in addition to security provided overseas by the host countries, depending on their post.

-Currently, the protection detail for the U.S. Ambassador to Iraq is one of the largest in the agency's history.

-Protection of visiting Foreign ministers and senior officials from major nations, Heads of States and governments not officially recognized by the U.S, Heads of Major International organizations and high ranking diplomats are typically covered by DSS.
-Notable protection details include most major members of the British royal family, the Fourteenth Dalai Lama, Palestinian Authority President Mahmoud Abbas, Princess Diana, Yasser Arafat, Tsai Ing-wen and Boris Yeltsin.
-DSS may also provide protection to high-risk private individuals visiting the U.S, such as prominent foreign dissidents or opposition leaders.
+Protection of visiting foreign ministers and senior officials from major nations, heads of states and governments not officially recognized by the U.S, heads of major international organizations, and high ranking diplomats are typically covered by DSS.
+Notable protection details include most major members of the British royal family, the Fourteenth Dalai Lama, Palestinian Authority president Mahmoud Abbas, Princess Diana, Yasser Arafat, Tsai Ing-wen and Boris Yeltsin.
+DSS may also provide protection to high-risk private individuals visiting the United States, such as prominent foreign dissidents or opposition leaders.

-The Bureau of Diplomatic Security's Office of Foreign Missions is responsible for the protection of foreign embassies and consulates on U.S. soil.
+While DSS protects visiting foreign dignitaries, the U.S. Department of State's Office of Foreign Missions is responsible for the protection of foreign embassies and consulates on U.S. soil.

 Since DSS does not have a true uniformed force with police powers, other agencies or local police departments are reimbursed for providing this service; two notable are the Secret Service Uniformed Division in Washington, D.C. and the New York City Police Department.

-During the annual United Nations General Assembly (UNGA) meeting in September, DSS, as well as the U.S. Secret Service and other federal agencies, protect dozens of foreign dignitaries in New York City.
+During the annual United Nations General Assembly (UNGA) meeting in September, DSS, as well as the U.S. Secret Service and other federal agencies, protect hundreds of foreign dignitaries as they visit New York City.

 DSS has the authority to provide protection for foreign heads of state and was the lead agency for this role through the early 1970s.
 However, an order signed by President Richard Nixon gave primary responsibility of protection of visiting heads of state to the Secret Service.
-Nevertheless, the DSS has expanded its protection mission, including providing security to the heads of Afghanistan, Haiti and Liberia in their respective home countries.

-The appointment of Hillary Clinton as Secretary of State raised questions about whether DSS would serve its usual protective role, since, as a former First Lady, she received Secret Service protection.
-The DSS was ultimately named as the lead agency to carry out the protection for Hillary Clinton during her tenure as Secretary of State.